petardimicc/Kopier/README.md

 2. Support for SSH/SFTP
 3. Modern UI
 4. Multithreading
-5. Support windows portable .exe
+5. Support windows portable .exe (this is main focus now)

 This code will probably be bad, since I'm still learning python, don't hate, suggest.